facebookresearch/barlowtwins/README.md

 ### License

-This project is under the CC-BY-NC 4.0 license.
+This project is released under MIT License.
 See [LICENSE](LICENSE) for details.